jphapppy/BSE_Template_Portfolio/index.md

             # Send image with a prompt
             response = model.generate_content(
                 [
                     "First, check if this picture has a visible plant.
-Asnswer yes or no. Then, check if it has a disease.
+Answer yes or no. Then, check if it has a disease.
 If it does, describe what type of disease briefly.", img
                 ]
             )